-Please check the online registration for the most up to date class offerings.
-All swim lesson participants and guests must check in at the front desk.
+Please check the online registration for the most up-to-date class offerings.
+All swim lesson participants and guests must check-in at the front desk.
 There are no make-ups or refunds for missed swim lessons.
-Classes may be cancelled or combined due to low enrollment.
+Classes may be canceled or combined due to low enrollment.

-Come 10 minutes early so you can check in at the pool deck door for a health screening, which will include a temperature check for each child and parent.
-Everyone should arrive dressed to get into in to the pool as locker room access will be limited.
+Come 10 minutes early so you can check-in at the pool deck door.
+Everyone should arrive dressed to get into the pool as locker room access will be limited.